 Since OnPath Energy (formerly Banks Renewables) received planning permission for the Lethans Wind Farm near Cumnock in East Ayrshire, Scotland, we have been exploring ways to optmise the benefits from the site further.

-Our proposal, created in full consultation with the local community and East Ayrshire Council, contains an additional 10 wind turbines, known as the Lethans Wind Farm Extension, which will deliver significant benefits to the local communities and businesses over the project’s lifespan.
+Lethans Extension, created in full consultation with the local community and East Ayrshire Council, contains an additional 10 wind turbines, which will deliver significant benefits to the local communities and businesses over the project’s lifespan.

 Key Facts